nnjh12/AI-TicTacToe/README.md

 # Tic Tac Toe with Monte Carlo Tree Search and Neural Network

 ## Overview
-I implemented an AI system that plays tic-tac-toe.
+I implemented an AI that plays tic-tac-toe.
 Users can choose their strategy from human, baseline AI, MCTS, or MCTS+NN.

 - Human: The player selects their own moves.
 - Baseline AI: Moves are chosen randomly.